cloudify-cosmo/getcloudify.org/guide/3.0/understanding-blueprints.md

 ## What is a Workflow?
 A `workflow` is an orchestration algorithm written in a lnaguage that a workflow can execute.
-In the case of Cloudify it is a `radial` script, but in 3.0 M2 it will be replaced with python scripts using Cloudify workflow API
+In the case of Cloudify it is a Pyhton script using dedicated Cloudify APIs and DOM (Domain Object Model)

 ## Built-in Workflows
 Currently Cloudify comes with 2 built-in workflows:

 * install - a workflow that installs an application

 * uninstall - a workflow that gracefully uninstalls an application

 ## Custom Workflows